TERMS OF BUSINESS

 The firm is working towards/is registered under the Lexcel quality standard of the Law Society.
 As a result of this we are or may become subject to periodic checks by outside assessors.
 This could mean that your file is selected for checking, in which case we would need your consent for inspection to occur.
 All inspections are, of course, conducted in confidence.
 If you prefer to withhold consent, work on your file will not be affected in any way.
 Since very few of our clients do object to this I propose to assume that we do have your consent unless you notify us to the contrary.
 We will also assume, unless you indicate otherwise, that consent on this occasion will extend to all future matters which we conduct on your behalf.
 Please contact me if I can explain this further or if you would like me to mark your file as not to be inspected.
 If you would prefer to withhold consent please put a line through this section in the copy letter for return to me.

 Queries or concerns

 We strive to provide a high quality service to all our clients.
-However if there is any aspect of this with which you are unhappy and which you cannot resolve directly with solicitor/caseworker dealing with your matter, or you should raise the matter with Mr. Gurpreet Bhatia Singh who is expressly responsible for client care within this firm.
+However if there is any aspect of this with which you are unhappy and which you cannot resolve directly with the solicitor/caseworker dealing with your matter, you should raise the matter with Mr. Harbans Singh who is a Solicitor and Senior Partner expressly responsible for client care within this firm.

-Mr. Gurpreet Bhatia is contactable on 0121 551 4496 or by email at or by post to our following address:-
+Mr. Harbans Singh is contactable on 0121 551 4496 or by email at or by post to our following address:-